memadhava/NYCSchool/README.md

+⚠️ Note: This is a work-in-progress development branch.
+Some features may be incomplete or under refinement.
+Please refer to the README for feature highlights and instructions.

 # 🏫 NYCSchool

 **NYCSchool** is an iOS app built using SwiftUI and modern Swift Concurrency (async/await).
 It fetches and displays a list of New York City public schools along with their SAT scores, using data provided by the NYC Open Data platform.